-Production Variables Variations in the loss of nominally identical coatings from different vendors have been observed, suggesting that the precise deposition parameters may be important in determining the loss.
+Variations in the loss of nominally identical coatings from different vendors have been observed, suggesting that the precise deposition parameters may be important in determining the loss.
 Thus more detailed measurements of the effects of parameters such as ion energy, sputtering ion, oxygen pressure and thermal treatment may be valuable.
 While ion beam sputtering produces the lowest optical loss coatings, the mechanical loss of coatings deposited by other techniques has not been extensively studied.
 Studies of coatings deposited by different techniques (e.g. magnetron sputtering, e-beam evaporation, atomic layer deposition) may enhance understanding of the relationship between loss and structure in these materials.

 Coating layer thickness may also prove an important variable in determining amorphous material properties, especially mechanical loss.
-There are suggestions that very thin, much less than a wavelength, layers may have improved mechanical loss.
-This may be related to stress and/or annealing properties of thin coatings.
-If this effect can be confirmed and understood, it is possible to design high reflective coatings with much lower thermal noise using known materials like tantala and silica.
+There are suggestions that making traditional quarter-wavelength coating layers from a sub-structure of much thinner layers of two materials may enable improvements in mechanical loss and may allow higher treatment temperatures to be realized without crystallization occurring [P1800102] [151].
+If this effect can be confirmed and understood, it may be possible to design high reflective coatings with much lower thermal noise using known materials like tantala and silica (see nm-Layered Composites in Sec.
+5.1.10).

-5.2.7 Coating Research: Structural Studies
+5.1.8 Coating Research: Structural Studies